The Overtones: Good 'Ol Fashioned Love (2010-2012)

+Higher and Saturday Night at the Movies (2012-2014)

 In mid-2013, they announced the release date of their third album, Saturday Night at the Movies.
 It was released on 4 November 2013.

 In early 2014, The Overtones went on a UK tour, stopping in Belfast, Northern Ireland, on 20 February.

 They toured with Sir Cliff Richard in Germany in May 2014.

+Sweet Soul Music and Good 'Ol Fashioned Christmas (2015-2017)

 In November 2014, The Overtones announced the release of their fourth studio album, Sweet Soul Music.
 It was released on 27 February 2015, with a brief tour commencing in June.
 Their fifth album and first Christmas album, Good Ol' Fashioned Christmas, was released on 27 November 2015, with a Christmas tour following in the UK.

 In 2016, The Overtones toured with the stage show "That's Entertainment", a show featuring music from the 1930s, 1940s and 1950s.
 Later in 2016, The Overtones announced on their Facebook page that they would be touring from November to December, with their "Christmas with The Overtones Tour".
 On 21 November 2016, Matley announced via Twitter that he would not be joining the rest of the band on tour, having been diagnosed with skin cancer in September 2016.
 As he progressed through his treatment, Matley returned for the band's touring commitments in 2017 and the band began recording its sixth studio album.

-Matley died on 9 April 2018 from multiple traumatic injuries sustained in a fall from a balcony.
-The band cancelled most of its touring commitments in order to grieve, before returning to the studio to complete the album as a four-piece.
-The album, The Overtones, was released on 19 October 2018 on the band's own label GamblingMan Records, including one track with Matley's previously recorded vocals.
+Matley's death and The Overtones (2018)

+On 9 April 2018, the band made an announcement stating that Matley had died.
+In order to grieve, all touring commitments were initially cancelled, except for a planned gig at the University of East Anglia, which had already been put back by three months due to Matley being ill.
+The gig then served as the band's first performance as a four-piece, and was billed as a tribute to Matley, with Chapman in particular performing a rendition of "Rainy Night in Georgia" dedicated to him.
+The group's fifth studio album, which was in the process of recording prior to Matley's death, was then finished, and released on 19 October 2018 on the band's own label Gambling Man Records.
+"Will You Still Love Me Tomorrow" includes vocals recorded by Matley's before his death.

+The band then engaged in a Christmas tour throughout November and December 2018, which included a tribute to Matley.
+It was later revealed that Matley died from multiple traumatic injuries sustained in a fall from a balcony.